-Increase appropriate native woodland, scrub and scattered tree cover 'in appropriate locations as part of an enhanced moorland landscape mosaic.
+Increase appropriate native woodland, scrub and scattered tree cover as part of an enhanced moorland landscape mosaic.
 In tandem with other moorland management operations (such as re-wetting) this will achieve a stronger ecological network, reduce habitat fragmentation and increase the resilience of the moorlands to environmental change / wildfires.